TheTaylorLee/PSPortableLight/README.md

+# Deprecated 2022/12/05
+I will no longer be updating PSPortableLight.
+Going forward I will only maintain PSPortable.
+This still works at this time and will likely continue to function for the forseeable future.

 # PSPortableLight

 Deploys a portable PowerShell package with often used modules.
 When updates are released, launching PSPortableLight will present a changelog and prompt to use update-console to update if desired.